Rajpratik71/volatility-wiki/Command-Reference23.md

 The imagecopy command allows you to convert any existing type of address space (such as a crashdump, hibernation file, virtualbox core dump, vmware snapshot, or live firewire session) to a raw memory image.
 This conversion be necessary if some of your other forensic tools only support reading raw memory dumps.

-The profile should be specified for this command, so if you don't know it already, use the [or [Command-Reference23#kdbgscan kdbgscan](Command-Reference23#imageinfo]) commands first.
+The profile should be specified for this command, so if you don't know it already, use the [or [Command Reference#kdbgscan kdbgscan](Command Reference#imageinfo]) commands first.
 The output file is specified with the -O flag.
 The progress is updated as the file is converted:

     $ python vol.py -f win7_x64.dmp --profile=Win7SP0x64 imagecopy -O copy.raw
-    Volatile Systems Volatility Framework 2.1_alpha
+    Volatility Foundation Volatility Framework 2.4
     Writing data (5.00 MB chunks): |.......................................|

 ## raw2dmp